MichaelDesantis/No-Nonsense-Github-Project/README.md

 #####New GIT commands used

-1. git tag  (assign a version number to a commit.
-Can also take a -a argument for annotations)
+1. git tag -a v0.0 -m "message" (assign a version number of 0.0 and a message to a commit.)
+2. git tag  (view existing tags)
-2. git --help  (brings up help menu and displays common options)
+3. git --help  (brings up help menu and displays common options)
-3. git commandName --help  (display full manual on usage of specified command. press q to exit reader)
+4. git commandName --help  (display full manual on usage of specified command. press q to exit reader)
-4. git show v1.0  (show version 1.0)
+5. git show v1.0  (show version 1.0)